athalass/StartathonAI/README.md

 # StartathonAI
-This is a hackathon like event to motivate and inspire the next generation of founders.
+This is a hackathon like event to motivate, inspire, and support the next generation of founders.